-Staff who are required back at work two weeks early for the 14-day quarantine of overseas students should be kept to a minimum and paid.
+Staff who were required back at work two weeks early for the 14-day quarantine of overseas students should be paid.

-Summer school provision should be by agreement with staff and paid.
 It goes without saying that increased cleaning by the dedicated cleaning staff should be paid.
-Where this service is contracted-out, Schools should ensure that staff are properly remunerated for any additional work.
+Where this service is contracted-out, schools should ensure that staff are properly remunerated for any additional work.